How a 24-Year-Old Tesla Engineer Paid Off $14,000 in Student Loans By Living in a Van

 For young millennials hoping to pay off burdensome student loans, living in a car seems to be the tried-and-true solution.
-In yet another instance of a young professional living in a vehicle to save money comes the story of a 24-year-old Tesla engineer.

 The Tesla employee, Jason Roesslein, paid off $14,000 of his student loans after he lived in a van for five months while working for the company.
 Roesslein thought of the living arrangement idea after moving from Illinois to the Bay Area and realizing the exorbitant prices for rent.

 The young engineer lived from October 2014 to March 2015 in his 2006 Dodge Sprinter van, or what he liked to call his “studio on wheels.”
 For five months, the resourceful millennial showered and ate his meals on his company campus and gym.
 At the end of that time period, Roesslein had almost $10,000 of extra savings that he used to pay off his student debt entirely.

 Roesslein wasn’t the only one who had the grand idea of saving money by living in a car.
 He told Business Insider:

 “At the same time as I was developing those thoughts, I met a guy who works at Tesla, who at the time was living in his Subaru Forester.
 He’d been doing it for a year.”

 That same coworker gave him the idea of living in a Sprinter van.
 He continued: